 — Henry Ford

 The U.S. federal government spends roughly $95 billion annually on information technology (IT) and over $200 billion more on weapons systems, satellites, and other physical systems.
 Other governments also invest heavily in technology as a percentage of their total budget.
 In an era of unprecedented transparency and scrutiny over how governments spend taxpayer dollars, it is essential these investments deliver the highest value.
 Additionally, many of these systems literally protect the lives of the general public.
 However, too often, government agencies worldwide adopt a mindset of what Eric Ries (author of The Lean Startup and The Startup Way ) refers to as “entitlement funding.”
 This assumes a never-ending spigot of money to support systems that may be antiquated, redundant, or no longer aligned to the agency’s strategy.
 Entitlement funding also encourages what Ries calls “success theater”—carefully selected metrics chosen to prove these projects and programs are ‘on target,’ and thus merit additional investments made year-over-year, regardless of their contribution or efficacy.

 The alternative to entitlement funding is to challenge status-quo thinking, to continuously evaluate whether technology investments are aligned with agency priorities.
 In the spirit of adopting a Lean mindset, one important exercise is to identify, reduce or eliminate waste as part of an agency’s technology budget.
 For example, it’s common for an agency to have multiple disparate systems performing duplicated functions.
-Eliminating wasteful spending is listed as ‘priority number one’ in the U.S. 2019 budget.
+Eliminating wasteful spending was listed as ‘priority number one’ in the U.S. 2019 budget.
 First on the list in the administration’s management agenda in support of that priority is modernizing outdated and redundant technology.
 Agencies, in turn, reflect these priorities in their own plans.
-For example, goal #4 in the strategy document for the Department of Veterans Affairs is to modernize its technology systems.
+For example, goal #4 in the 2018-2024 strategy document for the Department of Veterans Affairs is to modernize its technology systems.